 Henry Herdon is a consultant with CPCNH.
 He provided Tamworth Energy Committee with background information and presented a slide show.
 CPCNH is a nonprofit group that helps supply municipalities with energy procurement and Community Power programs, resulting in lower costs for residents.
 It was incorporated in 2021.
 CPCNH currently serves 12 cities and towns, with another 21 in the process of joining in the next few years.
 This represents 23% of the NH population (75,000 customers.)
 What is unique about CPCNH:

-- 1. Nonprofit structure: member communities control profits. - 2.
-Flexible ability to secure energy rates and adjust portfolios to maintain discounts over time, as opposed to locked-in 3-year contracts at a fixed price with private brokers. - 3.
-Can develop local energy programs, like solar, storage, EV charging time-of-use rates.
+Nonprofit structure: member communities control profits.

+- 2. Flexible ability to secure energy rates and adjust portfolios to maintain discounts over time - 3.
 CPCNH accrues reserve funds to support local energy projects and create rate stability. - 4.
-Public advocacy: Each community has a stronger voice in public advocacy issues related to energy and Community Power. - ~This is a voluntary program, customers can come and go, - ~ Community power is self-funded by rates paid by participating customers: no taxes are used to cover expenses. - ~Started with the City of Lebanon.
-Researched and drafted legislation.
-Signed in 2019.
-2022 Public Utilities Commission Rulemaking, able to launch the program.
-In 2023 started with 12 municipalities, 75,000 customers.
-21 more in process of launching their CP programs.
-Hired Brian Callnan as first CEO (formerly at NH Electric cooperative).
-Have \$51,000 in projected revenues for 2023, controlled by member communities.
+Public advocacy: Each community has a stronger voice in public advocacy issues related to energy and Community Power. - 5.
+This is a voluntary program, customers can come and go, - 6.
+Community power is self-funded by rates paid by participating customers: no taxes are used to cover expenses.